We're wired for stories. I'm the founder at FableLabs and this is my story

 I met Amanda in 1991.
 I took this photo of her the moment after she revealed she had just been fatally bitten by a medusa and will become one shortly.
-Before I ended her life, she begged me to take her dying tears to bring her brother back to life (he's been turned to stone).
+Before I ended her life, she begged me to take her dying tears to bring her brother back to life (he had been turned to stone).
 Even though this was over 20 years ago, I remember this moment in Final Fantasy Adventure very clearly.
-But a decade ago I graduated from Berkeley, ranked 3rd in my engineering class and it occurred to me recently that I can't remember how to do calculus anymore as I haven't touched it... well... since graduation.
+However, a decade ago I graduated from Berkeley, ranked 3rd in my engineering class and it occurred to me recently that I can't remember how to do calculus anymore as I haven't touched it... well... since graduation.

-Why is it I am able to remember an obscure story from my childhood but I can't remember basic math that was the building block for my engineering education?
+Why is it I am able to remember an obscure story from my childhood, but I can't remember basic math that was the building block for my engineering education?

+Former investor at Elevation Partners, banker at Morgan Stanley, engineer at Berkeley.
 Thomas has been on both sides of the table, as a private equity investor (BioWare, Pandemic) as well as building free-to-play games from the trenches that have acquired millions of users.
-Current interests include structured data, IP creation, and beef noodle soup.
+Talk to me about storytelling, strategic board games, rock climbing, or how to make a great bowl of beef noodle soup.